You may have noticed small, green caterpillars on your cabbage plants. These pests are likely cabbage loopers.

 Molt-X is made with natural ingredients, including azadirachtin, and it’s effective against many garden pests, including cabbage loopers.

 Prepare it according to the instructions and use it to spray your plants.
-Molt-X is a good option for organically getting rid of cabbage loopers.
+Molt-X is a good option for organically controlling cabbage loopers.

 12. AzaGuard

-AzaGuard is a botanical insecticide that is OMRI-listed and effective against many pests.
+AzaGuard is an OMRI-listed botanical insecticide effective against a wide range of pests.
 It works well against these pests.
 Just follow the instructions that come with your purchase.

 13. Pick Off the Caterpillars